bluesky/databroker/docs/source/tutorials/search-and-lookup.rst

 In this tutorial we will:

 * Look up a specific Run by some identifier.
-* Look up a specific Run based on recency (i.e. "Show me the data I just took").
+* Look up a specific Run based on recency (e.g. "Show me the data I just took").
 * Search for Runs using both simple and complex search queries.

 Set up for Tutorial